pacman82/odbc2parquet/Contributing.md

 # Contributions

 Whether they be in code, interesting feature suggestions, design critique or bug reports, all contributions are welcome.
 Please start an issue, before investing a lot of work.
-This helps avoid situations there I would feel the need to reject a large body of work, and a lot of your time has been wasted. `odbc-parquet` is a pet project and a work of love, which implies that I maintain it in my spare time.
+This helps avoid situations there I would feel the need to reject a large body of work, and a lot of your time has been wasted. `odbc2parquet` is a pet project and a work of love, which implies that I maintain it in my spare time.
 Please understand that I may not always react immediately.
 If you contribute code to fix a Bug, please also contribute the test to fix it.
 Happy contributing.

 ## Local build and test setup